Junjuri/Four-DL-models-comparison-for-evaluating-CARS/README.md

 "LSTM_model_weights.h5" --->referes weights of the model trained with LSTM.

-"VECTOR_model_weights.h5" --->referes weights of the model trained with VECTOR
+"VECTOR_model_weights.h5" --->referes weights of the model trained with VECTOR can be accseed via request at ali.saghi.2015@gmail.com or rajendhar.j2008@gmail.com

 "Bi_LSTM_model_weights.h5" --->referes weights of the model trained with Bi-LSTM can be accseed via request at rajendhar.j2008@gmail.com